Kolten Wong: 2014

 Wong became the de facto starter out of spring training for 2014.
-The Cardinals had traded third baseman David Freese and second baseman Matt Carpenter moved to third base.
+The Cardinals had traded third baseman David Freese, and second baseman Matt Carpenter had been moved to third base.
 The Cardinals signed veteran free agent Mark Ellis to provide insurance and guidance for him.
 Wong struggled early, batting .225 in April, and was demoted to Memphis.
 He returned to the MLB club in May after hitting .344 with two homers, five steals, and an .867 on-base plus slugging (OPS) in 15 games, and also developed a modified swing.

 Batting .333 with the Cardinals in May, Wong recorded the highest average for rookies with a minimum of 40 plate appearances.
 He also made no defensive errors.
 Wong's plus-7 defensive runs saved led NL second basemen despite spending time in the minor leagues.
 He was therefore named the National League Rookie of the Month.
 On June 3, he hit his first career MLB home run, a grand slam against the Royals ace James Shields.
 But when he reaggravated a shoulder injury sustained earlier in the month, the Cardinals placed Wong on the 15-day disabled list (DL) on June 21.
 After returning from the DL, Wong hit a double to tie the score 2–2 in the second inning of a July 8 contest against the Pittsburgh Pirates.
 With the score tied 4–4 in the bottom of the ninth of that game, he hit his first walk-off home run off Ernesto Frieri.
 In a seven-game span beginning with a return from that DL stint and ending with the beginning of the All-Star break, he hit five home runs.